sharma18b/rishabh.github.io/README.md

 ## 📌 Overview

-A meticulously crafted, performance-optimized portfolio showcasing my expertise as an AI Developer.
-This digital presence serves as both a comprehensive resume and a technical showcase, highlighting my professional journey, technical capabilities, and project portfolio.
+A modern, performance-optimized portfolio showcasing my journey as a Software Engineer at Amazon.
+This digital presence serves as both a comprehensive resume and a technical showcase, highlighting my professional experience, technical capabilities, and project portfolio.

 **[✨ Live Site](https://rishaabh.github.io)**